elesiuta/picosnitch/README.md

   # increasing it decreases disk writes by grouping connections into larger time windows
   # reducing time precision, decreasing database size, and increasing hash latency
-  "Desktop notifications": true, # Try connecting to dbus to show notifications "Log addresses": true, # Log remote addresses for each executable "Log commands": true, # Log command line args for each executable "Log ignore": [], # List of process names (str) or ports (int)
+  "Desktop notifications": true, # Try connecting to dbus to show notifications "Log addresses": true, # Log remote addresses for each connection "Log commands": true, # Log command line args for each executable "Log ignore": [], # List of process names (str) or ports (int)
   # will omit connections that match any of these from the connection log
-  # the process name and executable will still be recorded in record.json
+  # the process name, executable, and hash will still be recorded in record.json
   "Set RLIMIT_NOFILE": null, # Set the maximum number of open file descriptors (int)
-  # it is used for caching process executables (typical system default is 1024)
+  # it is used for caching process executables and hashes (typical system default is 1024)
-  # this is good enough for most people since only one copy of each executable is cached
+  # this is good enough for most people since caching is based on executable device + inode
+  # fanotify is used to detect if a cached executable is modified to trigger a hash update
   "VT API key": "", # API key for VirusTotal, leave blank to disable (str) "VT file upload": false, # Upload file if hash not found, only hashes are used by default "VT request limit (seconds)": 15 # Number of seconds between requests (free tier quota)